ari-logo-white

 Derek Sutherland

-Derek Sutherland is an applied physicist and nuclear engineer who has focused his professional career on R&D of fusion energy technologies for both terrestrial power generation and advanced space propulsion.
+Dr. Sutherland is an applied physicist and nuclear engineer who has focused his professional career on R&D of fusion energy technologies for both terrestrial power generation and advanced space propulsion.
 Beyond his technical work, Dr. Sutherland is involved in U.S. nuclear energy policy development and serves as an advisor to the U.S. Department of Energy on their fusion energy program.

-Bradley Thompson
+C. Bradley Thompson

-C. Bradley Thompson is professor of political philosophy at Clemson University and is the executive director of the Clemson Institute for the Study of Capitalism.
+Dr. C. Bradley Thompson is professor of political philosophy at Clemson University and is the executive director of the Clemson’s Snow Institute for the Study of Capitalism.
 He is the founder and director of the Lyceum Scholars Program at Clemson.
 Dr. Thompson is currently finishing his next book, titled America’s Constitutional Mind: On the Origin and History of the Idea of a Written Constitution as Fundamental Law.
 You can read Dr. Thompson’s public writings at his Substack, “The Redneck Intellectual,” where he writes on current intellectual and cultural trends, politics, and K-12 education.

 Don Watkins